 If you’ve talk to John and Carolyn you will never, never hear them complain about sleepless nights, stress the average parent can’t even begin to grasp or that their medical bills thus far amount to more money than some people will earn in a lifetime.

 He has a genetic condition so rare that a doctor at the National Institutes of Health has dubbed it “Bo Syndrome.”
 It includes Type I diabetes, chronic diarrhea, growth hormone deficiency, thyroid problems, seizures, and chronic lung disease.
 He also has granulomas on his lungs, liver and in his bone marrow.
 The granulomas are an infection that will never go away.
 He also suffers from Immunoglobulin A (IngA) which causes infections to set in faster but also won’t allow his body to ﬁght them off.
-The Macans have traveled to Cincinnati Children’s Hospital, Boston Children’s Hospital and are now preparing for a trip to Maryland so that some of the country’s top pediatric specialists at NIH can see Bo.
+The Macans have traveled to Cincinnati Children’s Hospital, Boston Children’s Hospital and most recently to Maryland so that some of the country’s top pediatric specialists at NIH can see Bo.

 Bo and Carolyn are regular guests on the pediatric floor at KU Medical Center.
 Hospital stays have become almost routine – it’s just something their family has learned to deal with.
 Carolyn rarely leaves his side- and when she does it’s for minutes at a time.
 Sleeping through the night is something she hasn’t done in over three years.
 “Tired” is her normal state of being.